 The IVML supports the composition of different projects.
 This is closely related to multi software product lines [8] and product populations [9].
 Project composition allows to effectively reusing existing projects by using these projects within other projects.
 This also supports the decomposition of large variability models as semantically related parts can be defined in individual projects.
 The complete project then uses these (sub-) projects to define the combined project.
 In the IVML the following keywords are introduced for project composition:

 import: this keyword indicates the use of a project.
 An imported project is evaluated before import, thus an import acts as an implicit eval.
 Multiple import statements are processed in the given sequence, i.e., while resolving imported model elements, the first matching along the import takes precedence.
-Cyclic imports are allowed and shall be handled by the implementation.
+Multiple, but inconsistent definitions shall lead to an ambiguity error.
+Except for self-imports, cyclic imports shall be processed and imported model elements shall be resolved wherever possible unless elements cause themselves resolution cycles.
+Self-imports and model elements with resolution cycles shall cause error messages.
 This keyword allows using certain elements of a project by reference.
 If a project contains explicit interfaces (see below), the specific interface, which is used, must be given.

 However, multiple projects with identical names and versions may exist in a file system, in particular in hierarchical product lines.
 Thus, project imports are determined according to the following hierarchical import convention, i.e. starting at the (file) location of the importing project (giving precedence to imports in the same file) the following locations are considered in the given sequence: The same directory, then contained directories (closest directories are preferred) and finally containing directories (also here closest directories are preferred).
 In addition, sibling folders of the folder containing the importing model and predecessor projects are considered.
 Similar to Java class paths, additional model paths may be considered in addition to the immediate file hierarchy.